TheGamer3514/NitroGen/README.md

 # DISCLAIMER
 FOR EDUCATIONAL PURPOSES ONLY.
 # Contributing:
 Make a pull request and we will check over it!
-Darren is perfect so i don't see what you would want to change

 # Setup:
 1. Install Python